Who Is Justin Timberlake?

 In 2002, Timberlake decided to pursue a solo career, debuting with the hit song "Like I Love You."
 Later that year, he released his first solo album, Justified, which sold more than 7 million copies worldwide.
 He received two Grammy Awards in 2004 for Best Pop Vocal Album and Best Male Pop Vocal Performance.
 The wins came on the heels of a controversial Super Bowl performance with Janet Jackson in which Timberlake accidentally tore off a portion of Jackson's costume revealing her bare breast.

 Also in pursuit of an acting career, Timberlake has experienced success in both film and television.
-While parts in Alpha Dog (2006) and Black Snake Moan (2006) garnered little notice, he did hit it big as the voice for a young King Arthur in 2007's smash animated film Shrek the Third, which featured Mike Myers as the title character.
-Other work soon followed, as Timberlake teamed up with Myers once again when he appeared in the 2008 comedy The Love Guru.
+While parts in Alpha Dog (2006) and Black Snake Moan (2006) garnered little notice, he did hit it big as the voice for a young King Arthur in 2007's smash-hit animated film Shrek the Third, which featured Mike Myers as the title character.
+Other work soon followed as Timberlake teamed up with Myers once again when he appeared in the 2008 comedy The Love Guru.
 He also had a role in the drama The Open Road (2009) with Jeff Bridges and Mary Steenburgen.

 One of Timberlake's most notable performances to date was in 2010's The Social Network, the drama about the creation of Facebook.
 Timberlake played real-life internet tycoon Sean Parker in the film.
 Turning to more comedic fare, he starred in Bad Teacher with Cameron Diaz and in Friends with Benefits with Mila Kunis, both in 2011.
 Timberlake also has a leading role in the 2013 thriller Runner Runner with Ben Affleck.
 Keeping in stride with his latest string of more serious roles, Timberlake has also taken on the part of Neil Bogart in the film Inside Llewyn Davis (2013).

 In addition to his roles on film, Timberlake has made a name for himself in the television industry as well.
 Timberlake made his first appearance on Saturday Night Live as both a host and musical guest in 2006.
 His routines and comedic timing made him a fan favorite among the hosts who have graced the stage.
-Having won two Emmy Awards for Outstanding Guest Actor in a Comedy Series in 2009 and 2011, he has proven himself as a versatile actor with his work in TV.
+Having won two Emmy Awards for Outstanding Guest Actor in a Comedy Series in 2009 and 2011, he has proven himself as a versatile actor with his work in television.